The Joe Moakley Leukemia SPORE

 We have assembled talented clinical and fundamental research scientists who are dedicated to translational (bench-to-bedside) research in leukemia.
 This SPORE consists of:

-- five major research projects, which focus on multidisciplinary studies targeting innovative translational studies
+- four major research projects, which focus on multidisciplinary studies targeting innovative translational studies

 - a career development program, which will train physicians and scientists to create research projects that lead quickly to new therapies

 - a developmental research program, designed to support promising pilot studies for leukemia

 - three "core" entities (administrative, pathology and biostatistics), which will support the research projects